Navy Medical Corps Officer Program (2025)

 Professional Qualifications Review

-The professional review board (PRB) of the Bureau of Medicine and Surgery (BUMED) will analyze all applicants’ credentials and professional qualifications.
+The Professional Review Board (PRB) at the Bureau of Medicine and Surgery (BUMED) will assess all applicants’ credentials and professional qualifications.

-Prior to submitting an accession package for evaluation by the PRB, the Medical Corps program manager, Commander, Navy Recruiting Command (CNRC), should have the applicant’s credentials validated by the Centralized Credentialing and Privileging Directorate in Jacksonville, Florida.
+Before sending an accession package to the PRB for review, the Medical Corps program manager at Commander, Navy Recruiting Command (CNRC), needs to have the applicant’s credentials verified by the Centralized Credentialing and Privileging Directorate in Jacksonville, Florida.

 Medical Corps Service Obligation